 Since Plato’s Closet is owned by Winmark Corporation, each store operates individually, which means each store’s stock is different.
 But they do share some similarities, which I’ll tell you about here.

 With all the looming shortages this year, buying secondhand is not only a good idea for the environment, but it’s also an awesome way to get high-quality designer clothes at bargain prices.
 And seriously, what teenager wouldn’t want a Gucci belt for Christmas for the price of a Walmart one?

 Download the KCL app for more money-saving deals, tips, and coupons.

-1. Shop their 90% clearance sale at least twice a year.
+1. Shop the Plato’s Closet 90% clearance sale at least twice a year.

-2. Clearance items are marked with a yellow sticker and at least 50% off.
+2. Clearance items are marked with a yellow sticker and are at least 50% off.

-They sell their clothes for 60-80% off retail prices, so in order to make a profit, they don’t want to spend much to buy them.
+Plato’s Closet sells clothes for 60% – 70% off retail prices, so in order to make a profit, they don’t want to spend too much to buy them.
+So how much does Plato’s Closet pay for clothes?
+Your cut is typically a third of what they could sell it for.
 They’ll buy basic things like T-shirts for around $2.